 Some women and girls walk many kilometers a day to haul water from the river or other natural water reservoirs to their homes for cooking, cleaning and bathing.
 Placing water wells (or “bore holes”) closer to residences is an incredible help to families as they go about their daily chores as well as reducing water borne illnesses that sometimes cause death in children under five years of age.
 As of 2017, 17 boreholes have been drilled and 40 have been repaired.
 We still have far to go, but already, the benefits are being reported by the catechists from the areas where boreholes now provide clean, flowing water.

 HIV/AIDS and the war further north in Uganda have produced hundreds of orphans.
 A number of Alenga area families have taken these children in.
 This generosity of spirit, of course, puts greater financial strain on families.
 Efforts are needed to aid them in fulfilling their role as guardians and to facilitate the education and growth of vulnerable children in the community.
 With the introduction of the fish pond, 112 orphans are receiving school supplies annually.
 More still needs to be done, but it’s a good start.

-Fr.
-Stan works with young adults in the Alenga parish on agricultural projects to produce local food sources not previously actualized.
+Young adults in the Alenga parish work on agricultural projects to produce local food sources not previously actualized.
 Thanks to the generosity of the community of Rosary High School in Aurora, IL, we have started a pig farm to help provide additional resources to make the parish self-sustaining.
 Pigs have been purchased and are kept on the mission grounds.
 Our hope is that this group of pigs will continue to multiply thus fostering sustainability.